CWDG/portfolio-site/README.md

 - Some bold text.
 Be passionate.
 - Some italic text.
 Be expressive.
 - A list.
-- A link to a another HTML page.
+- A link to a another HTML page in the repository.
 - A link to another website.

 That's it!